Mohammad Sami: Comeback

-In 2009–2010, he was recalled back to the Pakistan team and on 3 January 2010, during Pakistan's Test match series against Australia, he played at the Sydney Cricket Ground in Australia and took 3 wickets for 27 runs in the first innings of the second Test match.
+In 2009–2010, he was recalled to the Pakistan team and on 3 January 2010, during Pakistan's Test match series against Australia, he played at the Sydney Cricket Ground in Australia and took 3 wickets for 27 runs in the first innings of the second Test match.
 On 19 April he was selected in the Pakistan squad as one of the replacements for the injured fast bowlers Umar Gul and Yasir Arafat, in the 2010 ICC World Twenty20 tournament held in the West Indies.

 Sami was recalled and played against South Africa in the middle east in November 2010.
 In May 2012 Sami received another recall and was announced in the squad that toured Sri Lanka in June 2012, because of his amazing performances in the Bangladesh premier league (which included a hat trick and a 5-wicket haul).
 He bowled brilliantly in the 2nd T20I.

 Following that, in the 1st ODI he bowled economically and with pace, which earned him a place in the 15-man squad to play the touring Australians and also the 2012 ICC World Twenty20.
 Sami was selected for these international tours, but didn't get to play an official game (he got to play two warm up matches), as Pakistan made it to the semi-finals, but lost to Sri-lanka.

 In May 2015, Sami was selected for the T20I side that is going to play Zimbabwe in Lahore.
 This happened after impressive performances in the Faysal Bank T20I cup.
 Sami made comeback in the home series against Zimbabwe.
 In his comeback match, Mohammad Sami took three wickets for Pakistan.
-Sami has been included in Pakistan squad for the 2016 ICC World Twenty20 as a result of strong performances in the BPL, the PSL & the Asia Cup where he bowled accurately at more than 140 km/h on a consistent basis.
+Sami has been included in Pakistan squad for the 2016 ICC World Twenty20 as a result of strong performances in the BPL, the PSL and the Asia Cup where he bowled accurately at more than 140 km/h on a consistent basis.